leichim/myfirstwordpresstheme/README.md

 # MyFirst Wordpress Theme
-This is a public version of my first wordpress theme ever build, and describes my journey of getting into programming and WordPress.
+This is a public version of my first wordpress theme ever build (which can be obviously seen in the code), and describes my journey of getting into programming and WordPress.
+Now it is freely available for downloads!

-Welcome to the HTLM 5 M-Sign Theme by Michiel from www.m-sign.nl

-##Theme Include
+##Theme Includes
 * Fully HTML 5, and CSS3 enhancements for navigation.
 * Responsive for different devices, responsive dropdown menu for resolutions under 640px.
 * Comptabible with Chrome, Firefox, Internet Explorer 8+, Opera, Safari
-* Dublin Core Meta tags and semantic schemes (microdata and microschemes), improving SEO.
+* Semantic schemes (microdata and microschemes)
 * Jquery Slider, small and largeversion
 * Additional Sidebars for footer and pages
 * Custom Content Type for Slider, items in slider are handles as a different post.